By CVO Staff

 Southwestern Assemblies of God University

 Waxahachie, Texas is a town of about 33,000 people in Ellis County, just south of the Dallas/Fort Worth Metroplex.
-Home of Southwestern Assemblies of God University, Waxahachie is a family-oriented place.
-More than 50% of the population is married, and the median age is 31.8 years old.
+Home of Southwestern Assemblies of God University, one of the nation’s most conservative private Christian colleges, Waxahachie is a family-oriented place.
+Aside from the student body of Southwestern Assemblies of God University, more than 50% of the population is married, and the median age is 31.8 years old.
 Like the rest of the Dallas/Fort Worth region, Waxahachie is more expensive than most of the rest of Texas.
 In fact, its cost of living is nearly 2% higher than the U.S. average.
 Residents new to Waxahachie will find healthcare and utilities to be Waxahachie’s biggest expenses.
-However, they’ll be happy to know that this conservative college town’s average food and transportation costs are lower than the national norms.
+However, they’ll be happy to know that this conservative town’s average food and transportation costs are lower than the national norms.

 24. Rexburg, Idaho